geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 #### Reason # 2: Free cloud processing with built-in functions

-Google Earth Engine is designed for cloud-based, parallelized geodata analysis.
-GEE takes care of all the parallelization on the back end for you.
+Google Earth Engine is designed for cloud-based, parallelized geospatial data analysis.
+GEE takes care of all the infrastructure and parellelization decisions on the back end for you.
 Those operations are called "server-side".

 Using GEE, you can call a wide set of functions that have been developed specifically for computing in Earth Engine and apply them over many images simultaneously using Google computational infrastructure.
 No more downloading and analyzing individuals tiles at a time or stressing about your local storage.